 Taking out a mortgage to buy a condo more or less freezes your living costs into the future.
-This will help you avoid rising rents, though that HOA fee can rise.
+This will help you avoid rising rents, though association fees can certainly rise.

 • More affordable than single-family homes: The price of a condo is usually lower than a single-family home in a given area.
 This makes it attractive to homebuyers on a budget.

-• Freedom to make it your own: Owning a condo gives you more freedom over the appliances and color palette than a rental.
+• Freedom to make it your own: Owning a condo gives you more freedom over such features as the appliances and color palette than you’d likely have with a rental.

-• Rental potential: Depending on the rules of your HOA, you may have the right to rent out your condo to generate income.
+• Rental potential: Depending on the rules of your association, you may have the right to rent out your condo to generate income.